-- ✓ All lending is only made to institutions on the Capita Creditworthiness Weekly List. - ✓ All loans raised and repayments made go directly to and from the institutions bank account. - ✓ Authorisation limits are set for every institution. - ✓ Brokers have a list of named officials authorised to perform loan transactions. - ✓ There is adequate insurance cover for employees involved in loan management and accounting. - ✓ The control totals for borrowing and lending are regularly reconciled with the ledger balance sheet codes by the Financial Services team. - There is a separation of duties in the Section between the processing and authorisation of transactions.

-- ✓ The Council's bank holds a list of Council officials who are authorised signatories. - ✓ No member of the Treasury Management team responsible for borrowing and lending is an authorised signatory.
+- ✓ All lending is only made to institutions on the Link Creditworthiness Weekly List. - ✓ All loans raised and repayments made go directly to and from the institution's bank account. - ✓ Authorisation limits are set for every institution. - ✓ Brokers have a list of named officials authorised to perform loan transactions. - ✓ There is adequate insurance cover for employees involved in loan management and accounting. - ✓ The control totals for borrowing and lending are regularly reconciled with the ledger balance sheet codes by the Financial Services Team. - ✓ There is a separation of duties in the Section between the processing and authorisation of transactions. - ✓ The council's bank holds a list of council officials who are authorised signatories. - ✓ No member of the Treasury Management team responsible for borrowing and lending is an authorised signatory.

-A key aim of the Treasury Management Policy Statement is that the Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+A key aim of the Treasury Management Policy Statement is that the council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks.

-And if you are still worried, then it is worth noting that the Council has 'Fidelity' insurance cover with Zurich Municipal (ZM).
+And if you are still worried, then it is worth noting that the council has 'Fidelity' insurance cover with Zurich Municipal (ZM).
 This covers the loss of cash by fraud or dishonesty of employees.
 This cover is limited per transaction as follows:

-- ✓ 14 designated officers (Head of Finance, Head of Contact Centre, Head of Governance, Head of Business Support, Senior Solicitor, Deputy Head of Finance, 2 x Senior Accountant (systems x 1, non-systems x 1), Senior Account Manager x 3, Systems Administrator/Customer Focus Officer and Account Manager x 2 are indemnified for £3m. - ✓ All other employees are indemnified for £250,000.
+√ 13 designated officers (Corporate Director of Resources, Head of Contact Centre, Head of Governance, Head of Business Support, Legal Services Manager, Head of Finance, Principal Accountant, Senior Account Manager x 3, Financial Systems and Payments Officer and Financial Service Officer x 2 are indemnified for £3m.

+✓ All other employees are indemnified for £250,000.